Avión

-Avión is a municipality in the Spanish province of Ourense.
+Avión is a municipality in the province of Ourense, in the autonomous community of Galicia, Spain.
+It belongs to the comarca of O Ribeiro.
 It has a population of 1,910 (2016) and an area of 121 km².

+Notable people

 The town is the summer retreat of Spanish-Mexican millionaire Olegario Vázquez Raña who has hosted Mexican billionaire Carlos Slim there several times, and of other wealthy Mexicans who own summer homes there.